BIO 554/754

 Figure 10.
 The next step in feather evolution (Stage II) involved the differentiation of the follicle collar into barb ridges to generated unbranched barbs (From: Prum and Brush 2003).

 Figure 11.
 Filamentous integumental structure of Sinornithosaurus millenii with compound structures composed of multiple filaments.
 These structures exhibit two types of branching structure unique to avian feathers: the filaments are joined in a basal tuft, and the filaments are joined at their bases in series along a central filament. a, Arrows indicate the distal tips of some component filaments . b , Illustrated reconstruction of the appendage showing the positions of the observed filaments (lines) and the inferred outline of the appendage (shading).
 Asterisk, the proximal end of the appendage.
 The curved position of the appendage reveals its compound structure.
-Each filament converges on the centre of the appendage at its base.
+Each filament converges on the center of the appendage at its base.
 Scale bar, 5 mm (From: Xu et al. 2001).

 Figure 12.
 Sinornithosaurus millenii , based on this skeletal drawing by Marco Auditore and others